texnokot/techsummit2018/README.md

 ### Set up triggers

 To enable Continious integration after each build or if infrastructure has changed we should enable triggers.
+In the deploy pipeline enable CI and link Build completion to be sure that Deploy pipeline is triggered after build completion.

 ![enable triggers](https://publicbw.blob.core.windows.net/techsummit/triggers.gif)